CR identifies steps providers can take to improve protections and tips for consumers

-- Some BNPL apps don’t clearly disclose fees or changes to terms of service: Despite their marketing claims, all of the providers except for Affirm and PayPal charge fees, ranging from a few dollars up to 25 percent of the loan amount.
+- Some BNPL apps don’t clearly disclose fees or changes to terms of service: Despite their marketing claims, most providers charge late fees or other types of fees (except for Affirm and PayPal), ranging from a few dollars up to 25 percent of the loan amount.
 Because there are so many different kinds of BNPL loans, including some that charge interest, consumers may be confused about the type of product they are being offered and at what cost.
 Six of the eight apps provide no affirmative notice to users of material changes to the terms and conditions of the service.
 Afterpay and Zilch are the only two that do so.

 - BNPL apps don’t commit to monitor for fraud and security vulnerabilities: Most of the apps do not consistently commit to proactively monitor accounts for potential fraud and immediately notify consumers when fraud is suspected.
 Afterpay, Klarna, and PayPal stand out in their commitments to guard against fraud and alert users of suspicious transactions, with PayPal providing the most comprehensive protection.
 Some apps make only vague commitments to safeguard users’ personal information, restrict employee access to sensitive data, or respond to security vulnerabilities.
 None of the apps explicitly promise to notify users of cybersecurity breaches that could put their information at risk.